iblaisee/iblaisee/README.md

-Hello my name is Blaise, I currently don't have much experience with code but am currently taking online courses to learn and develop in C++
+Hello my name is Blaise, I don't have much experience with code but am currently taking online courses to learn and develop in C++ and Java :]